-Financial instruments at the beginning of 2022 Financial instruments awarded during 2022 Financial instruments consolidated during the year Financial instruments at th end of 2022
+Financial instruments at the beginning of 2022 Financial instruments Financial instruments consolidated during the year Instruments matured but not exercised Financial instr end of 2022 uments at the

 Name Name of Plan No. of instruments No. of equivalent shares No. of instruments No. of equivalent shares No. of instruments No. of equivalent/con solidated shares Price of consolidated shares Net profit from shares or consolidated financial instruments (thousands of €) No. of instruments No. of instruments No. of equivalent shares

 FERNANDO BAUTISTA SAGÜÉS Plan 0.00

 DAVID JIMENEZ-BLANCO CARRILLO DE ALBORNOZ Plan 0.00

 LUIS ARREDONDO MALO Plan 0.00

 CATO HENNING STONEX Plan 0.00

 STANISLAS MARIE LUC HENRY Plan 0.00

 LUIS LOPEZ DE HERRERA-ORIA Plan 0.00

 CHONY MARTIN VICENTE-MAZARIEGOS Plan 0.00